-OC4262 THEORIES & MODELS IN UNDERWATER ACOUSTICS (3-0).
+OC4262 THEORIES & MODELS IN UNDERWATER ACOUSTICS (3 - 0).

 Development of the underlying theories and algorithms of ray, normal mode, and parabolic equation acoustic models for both range independent and dependent environments.
 Examination of the strengths and weaknesses of and similarities between the various models.
-PREREQUISITES: OC3260 and MA3132 or equivalent.
+PREREQUISITES: OC3260 and partial differential equations or equivalent.

-OC4267 OCEAN ACOUSTIC PREDICTION (4-0).
+OC4267 OCEAN ACOUSTIC PREDICTION (4 - 0).